bloedboemmel/Discord-Counting-Bot/README.md

 `!count highscore` - Shows the top 10 users with the most correctly counted numbers

+`!count highcount` - Shows the top 10 users with the highest counted numbers

+`!count set_drink` - Sets your favorite drink

 `!count user` - Shows stats for you

 `!count user @user` - Shows stats for mentioned user